artskar/eDom/README.md

 inspired by deathmood

-P.S.: I'm realy reccomend you to use React(or Angular2 or etc.) with ECMA6++ or TS and other staff, use this lib only when don't have any other choice.
+P.S.: I'm strongly reccomend you to use React(or Angular2 or etc.) with ECMA6++ or TS and other good staff, use this lib only when don't have any other choice.